pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 +++
-# The title of your blogpost No sub-titles are allowed, nor are line-breaks.
-title = "Correctness of Compilation"
+title = "Correctness of Compilation" date = 2025-03-31
-# Date must be written in YYYY-MM-DD format This should be updated right before the final PR is made.
-date = 2025-03-31

 [taxonomies]
-# Keep any areas that apply, removing ones that don't Do not add new areas!
-areas = ["Programming Languages"]
-# Tags can be set to a collection of a few keywords specific to your blogpost.
-# Consider these similar to keywords specified for a research paper.
-tags = ["compilers", "full-abstraction", "correctness", "logical-relations", "compatibility"]
+areas = ["Programming Languages"] tags = ["compilers", "full-abstraction", "correctness", "logical-relations", "compatibility"]

 [extra]
-# For the author field, you can decide to not have a url.
-# If so, simply replace the set of author fields with the name string.
-# For example:
-#   author = "Harry Bovik"
-# However, adding a URL is strongly preferred
 author = {name = "Matias Scharager", url = "https://pi314mm.com/" }
-# The committee specification is simply a list of strings.
-# However, you can also make an object with fields like in the author.
 committee = [

 ]